juinnsheng/pharma-dag-apacheairflow/README.md

-# 💊 Remibrutinib Clinical Intelligence Dashboard
+# 💊 Pharma Clinical Intelligence Dashboard

 An end-to-end data engineering and analytics project for collecting, processing, and visualizing **remibrutinib clinical trial and research publication data**.